 Ours girls’ dreams

-There is a moment that seems crucial to me, when I ask the question: ¿En qué querés trabajar cuándo seas grande?
+There is a moment that seems crucial to me when I ask the question: ¿En qué querés trabajar cuándo seas grande?
 (What do you want to work on when you grow up?)
-A trivial question, which children have often been subjected to at their young age, yet one that reveals much about their inner world.
+A trivial question, which children have often been subjected to at a young age, yet one that reveals much about their inner world.

 Through a little writing for the older ones and an illustration for the younger ones, they show me what their dreams are.
-Each one dedicates their time and effort to finish and revise their work well and as in few occasions you can hear nothing more than the tips of the pencils against the paper.
+Each one dedicates their time and effort to finish and revises their work well and on a few occasions, you can hear nothing more than the tips of the pencils against the paper.
 After finishing, they will explain what they wrote or drew and say who or what inspired them to that dream.
 They will receive strong applause from me and their classmates for their courage to stand up and speak in public and share something so personal and so proud of at the same time and they will return to their place with a big smile caused by a mixture of shame and pride.

-After repeating this exercise over time in many classes and schools, I couldn’t help but see the same pattern in all of them, our girls’ dreams never aiming high.
-When the boys gave me their drawings of presidents, astronauts, divers and dragon hunters, the girls in one chorus shouted that they wanted to be teachers.
+After repeating this exercise over time in many classes and schools, I couldn’t help but see the same pattern in all of them, our girls’ dreams never aimed high.
+When the boys gave me their drawings of presidents, astronauts, divers, and dragon hunters, the girls in one chorus shouted that they wanted to be teachers.